Renumelb/Homework02/README.md

 In the last few years, this domain has seen rapid changes with European companies such as Numbrs (DE), Bankin’ (FR) and Money Dashboard (UK) offering more or less similar services.

-The growth of Open Banking, Data Analytics and Artificial Intelligence will accelerate the personal finance products that will be introduced in the coming years.
+The growth of Digital banking, Open Banking, Data Analytics and Artificial Intelligence will accelerate the personal finance products that will be introduced in the years ahead.

 The process of digitalisation of financial transactions has also been steeply accelerated by Covid 19.
 Social distancing and lockdowns have forced the young and the old, globally, down the digital path making the growth in personal finance applications a "given".

 Per John Ellmore, Director of KnowYourMoney.co.uk states that consequent to the impact of Covid 19 in UK:
 >* '57% of consumers now prefer to use online banking tools to manage their finances'*

-Based on the above, the key areas in the domain of personal finance that are expected to grow per *finance-monthly.com* are:
+Based on the above, the key areas in the domain of personal finance that are expected to grow per *[finance-monthly.com](https://www.finance-monthly.com)* are:

 __1. Digital Banking__